Amstenrade: History

 The village was first mentioned in 1274 as Anstenroden, and means "cultivation of the forest of Ansto (person)".
 Amstenrade developed in the Middle Ages on a plateau.
 The area was cultivated in the 13th century from the Geleenbeek onwards.
 It was originally a heerlijkheid.
 In 1654, it was elevated to county.
 The village concentrated around Amstenrade Castle and the road from Sittard to Heerlen.

-The Catholic Our Lady of Immaculate Conception Church is a three aisled church with two tower which was built between 1852 and 1856.
+The Catholic Our Lady of Immaculate Conception Church is a three-aisled church with two tower which was built between 1852 and 1856.
 In 1932, it was enlarged according to a design by Pierre Cuypers and his son Joseph Cuypers.

 Amstenrade was home to 502 people in 1840.
 Between 1839 and 1982, Amstenrade was a separate municipality.
 It became part of the municipality of Beekdaelen in 2019.

 Amstenrade Castle

 The original Amstenrade Castle dated from the late-13th century.
 The tower is the oldest extant part and dates from 1609.
-In 1780, most of the castle was demolished, and a new castle was built in neoclassic style, however the right wing and north-eastern tower remained unchanged.
+In 1780, most of the castle was demolished, and a new castle built in neoclassic style, however the right wing and north-eastern tower remained unchanged.
+In 1810, the De Marchant d'Ansembourg family moved into the castle.
 The castle is still in use as a residential house.